 “Education is not a preparation for life, education is life itself.” – John Dewey

-After my first big trip I returned to the city of my birth, Be’er-Sheva, to pursue a bachelor’s degree at Ben Gurion University.
-It was a beautiful 4-year period, working night shifts as an assistant nurse in the hospital, taking classes in two subjects I loved, and enjoying the offerings of that small desert town, especially the theater program.
+After my big trip, I returned to the city of my birth, Be’er-Sheva, to pursue a bachelor’s degree at Ben Gurion University.
+It was a beautiful four-year period, working night shifts as an assistant nurse in the hospital, taking classes in two subjects I loved, and enjoying the offerings of that small desert town, especially the theater shows.